For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple thing.

 I was afraid of what other people would think.

 I basically robbed myself of experiences that could have and should have been great.
-Is this what regret feels like I suppose.
+This is what regret feels like.

 Flashback: Let me take you back in time to my adolescence.

 Imagine poofy hair, neon polo shirts, collars turned up and loud 80’s music playing.

 I’m a shy teenager, not yet 15, standing alone in the school auditorium.
 It is my first school dance in my entire life.
 Everyone is dancing like there is no tomorrow, smiling and laughing and having a great time.
 I feel envious.

 It’s not that I don’t want to dance because I do.
 I want to so badly.
 I feel my chest tighten up and my heart skips a beat.

 Despite my desire to dance, despite practicing for hours in my room in front of a mirror, I stood there motionless, glued to the wall, deathly afraid and unable to dance.

 I was afraid to dance.
 Song after song, I stood there petrified like a statue frozen in fear.
 The best I could do was tap my toes to the rhythm of the music.